alphons/TinyCore/ProposalDHCP.md

 .....
 ```

-This resulting in showing the IP address on the console and restarting getty to not intefering the login prompt process.
+This result is showing the IP address on the console and restarting getty to not interfering the login prompt process.

 See screendump for result.
 (I also removed some 'clear' statements in scripts to watch te boot process in full)